 - Broken wire in the steering column

-- Unsoldering the signal coil leads from the breaker plate or output terminals
+- Unsoldering the terminals of the signal coil from the breaker plate or output terminals

-The signal sounds weak or does not sound when the engine is not running and sounds when the engine is running
+The signal sounds weakly or does not sound when the engine is not running and sounds when the engine is running

 Charge the battery